 The selection of the two Diverse Actions Leadership Bursaries will be based on:

-Announcement of bursary awards will be made by mid-March 2018.
+Announcement of bursary awards will be made by the end of March 2019.

 The Leadership Bursaries are being offered as part of Live Art UK’s Diverse Actions programme.